JahleelT/CommuteSmartAI/docs/CHECKLIST.md

   - [ ] Spacing
   - [ ] Fonts
   - [ ] Shadows
-- [ ] Plan for state management to manage real-time data (maybe redux)
+- [X] Plan for state management to manage real-time data (maybe redux)
+  - This will be completed through a mix of `useReducer` and Redux
 - [ ] Skeleton UI / Loading states for AI responses & API data to improve *perceived* performance
 - [ ] 🟡 Consider responsiveness for all platforms
 - [ ] Consider accessibility support (e.g., `aria-*`, `react-aria`, or `axe-core`)